 ‘It’s 5:30am on a Wednesday morning as I wake.
-I have an indescribable feeling of sickness in my stomach and my hands and legs tremble as I struggle to raise myself to a seated position.
+I have an indescribable feeling of sickness in my stomach.
+My hands and legs tremble as I struggle to raise myself to a seated position.
 You can’t see the bloodshot in my eyes as the whites are now a dark yellow.
-The withdrawals are already … Continue reading A little bit of my story
+The withdrawals are already well … Continue reading A little bit of my story

 Admitting that you are an alcoholic is an incredibly hard thing to do.
 It's about as personal as it gets.
 It's also one of the bravest things a person can do.
 And the only way you can avoid an early grave if you have a drinking problem.
 The best decision I ever made in recovery … Continue reading Alcoholism: Why I tell strangers I’m a recovering alcoholic